French bank, Twitter team up for money transfers via tweets

 Last month, Twitter started trials of its own new service, dubbed "Twitter Buy", to allow consumers to find and buy products on its social network. (bit.ly/1usnbBG)

 The service embeds a “Twitter Buy” button inside tweets posted by more than two dozen stores, music artists and non-profits.
-Burberry (BRBY.L), Home Depot (HD.N), and musicians such as Pharrell and Megadeth are among the early vendors.
+Burberry, Home Depot, and musicians such as Pharrell and Megadeth are among the early vendors.

 Twitter’s role to date has been to connect customers rather than processing payments or checking their identities.